 Are you looking for battery backup?
 What kind of features are you looking for in a UPS?
 Please leave your thoughts in the comments.
-First let’s start with a Quick Tips section.
+First let’s start this UPS Buying Guide with a Quick Tips section.

 First, to ensure the battery’s maximum charge capacity, it’s recommended that you charge the battery for at least 8 hours, some manufacturers and higher capacity models may require a different amount.